Quantum Long-Range Networks

 1. First, by reproducing the low-energy physics of long-range interactions in a system with “reduced” connectivity, it will give access to novel phenomena, which shall also appear in fully-connected long-range interacting systems.

-2. Secondly, it will provide quantum many-body theory with a novel toolbox to understand critical phenomena in non-homogeneous systems and their role as a source of fresh and vital problems, which could be realised in atomic, molecular, and optical experiments.
+2. Secondly, it will provide quantum many-body theory with a novel toolbox to understand critical phenomena in non-homogeneous systems and their role as a source of fresh and vital problems, which could be realized in atomic, molecular, and optical experiments.

 Conclusion